White Mountains 100

 Always double-check with the organizer's website!
 This page may contain affiliate links.

-The White Mountains 100 is a winter, human-powered, 100-mile loop race in the BLM White Mountains National Recreation Area.
-Participants may travel by foot, ski, or bike and are given 40 hours to complete the course.
-The route begins and ends at the Wickersham Dome trailhead (Milepost 28, Elliott Highway), roughly 38 miles north of Fairbanks, and follows a counterclockwise loop mostly on partially maintained snowmachine trails with more than 8,000 feet of elevation gain.
+The White Mountains 100 is a winter, human-powered 100-mile race held March 22-23, 2026 in the BLM White Mountains National Recreation Area in Alaska.
+Participants may travel by foot, ski, or bike and have 40 hours to complete the counterclockwise loop that begins and ends at the Wickersham Dome trailhead (Milepost 28, Elliott Highway), about an hour's drive from Fairbanks.
+The route is mostly on partially maintained snowmachine trails and includes more than 8,000 feet of elevation gain.
+Terrain features rolling hills, black spruce forests, frozen lowlands, ridgelines, steep descents, water crossings, a climb above treeline at the Cache Mountain Divide, and a mile-long stretch of frozen overflow known as the "ice lakes."
+Wind, drifting snow, Arctic temperatures, and wildlife encounters are possible.

-Terrain includes rolling ridges, steep descents, sweeping meadows, black spruce forests, frozen lowlands, scenic ridgelines, and sections of frozen overflow known as the "ice lakes."
-Notable features include a climb above treeline to the Cache Mountain Divide and limestone jags.
-Weather and surface conditions can include wind, drifting snow, Arctic temperatures, ankle-deep open water, and wildlife encounters.
-Aid stations are located at approximately 20-mile intervals and provide shelter, food, water, limited sleeping options, and basic medical or emergency support.
-The event requires entrants to have recent winter backcountry experience (at least finishing a winter event over 25 miles or over 24 hours in the last two years) and to be largely self-sufficient.
-Parking is not available at the trailhead; vehicles must use the pullout across the highway.
+Aid stations are located approximately every 20 miles and provide shelter, food, water, limited sleeping options, and basic medical or emergency support.
+Racers must have recent winter backcountry experience equivalent to finishing a winter event over 25 miles and/or over 24 hours in the last two years.
+Registration for the 2026 lottery opens November 29, 2025 and closes December 5, 2025; the entry fee is $285.
+Parking is not available at the trailhead; vehicles must park in the pullout across the highway.
 Cell phone service is usually available at the trailhead.
-Registration uses a lottery and the entry fee is $285.
+Racers are expected to carry adequate food, clothing, and gear for cold, wet, and windy conditions and to be self-sufficient between checkpoints.
 Visit the organization's website for the most recent information.